Based in | Germany |

 What are some Mailbox.org alternatives?

-Mailfence and Posteo are two other popular alternatives we’ve reviewed that may also be worth considering.
+Mailfence and Posteo are other popular alternatives we’ve reviewed that may also be worth considering.

 Our secure email roundup discusses these and other options as well.